keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - You can create a VPC peering connection between your own VPCs, regardless if they are in the same region or not, and with a VPC in an enirely different AWS account.
 - VPC Peering is usually done in such a way that there is one central VPC that peers with others.
 Only the central VPC can talk to the other VPCs.
 - You cannot do transitive peering for non-central VPCs.
 Non-central VPCs cannot go through the central VPC to get to another non-central VPC.
 You must set up a new portal between non-central nodes if you need them to talk to each other.
 - The following diagram highlights the above idea.
 VPC B is free to communicate with VPC A with VPC Peering enabled between both.
-However, VPC B cannot continue the communication with VPC C. Only VPC A can communicate with VPC C.
+However, VPC B cannot continue the conversation with VPC C. Only VPC A can communicate with VPC C.

 ![Screen Shot 2020-06-19 at 6 12 02 PM](https://user-images.githubusercontent.com/13093517/85183188-e1009780-b258-11ea-8a81-ad0612cd1053.png)